In using the Golden Rule, we somehow put our own self, or a loved one, or some other

 is because we are a cooperative species.

-Cooperation involves roles, or jobs to do within a collaborative task, and these
+Cooperation involves roles, or jobs to do within a collaborative task, and each role

-engaged in the collective task knows that in theory, any person with the right skills
+Each person engaged in the collective task knows that in theory, any person with

-could perform each of the roles, so people are in a sense interchangeable within
+the right skills could perform each of the roles, so people are in a sense interchangeable

 What is more, each person: 1) knows they are being evaluated and monitored, and that